Create Windows Server Backup Incremental to Network Share

 1. Download, install and launch this program.
 Select System Backup under Backup tab.

 2. The program will automatically choose the system-related partitions to be backed up.
 You just need to expand the drop-down menu of the second column and click Select a network location.

-4. After specifying the backup target location, you can click Schedule to configure a specific time that you want the backup performed.
-Under Advanced tab, you can see Incremental Backup is set as default.
+4. After specifying the backup target location, you can click Backup Schedule to configure a specific time that you want the backup performed.
+Under Backup Scheme tab, you can see Incremental Backup is set as default.
 You may change it to Full Backup or Differential Backup based on your need.

 6. Review the backup task.
 Then click Start Backup.